Unilever: 2011–2020

-Unilever announced that to help tackle the global COVID-19 pandemic, it would contribute over 100m through donations of soap, hand sanitiser, bleach and food.
+Unilever announced that to help tackle the global COVID-19 pandemic, it would contribute over 100 million through donations of soap, hand sanitiser, bleach and food.

 Since 2021

 In April 2021, Unilever established a new stand-alone beauty business, Elida Beauty, which will own and manage the following brands: Brut, Brylcreem, Timotei, Q-tips, Noxema, TIGI, VO5, Toni & Guy, Matey, Moussel, Monsavon, Impulse, St Ives, Alberto Balsam, Badedas, Fissan, Pento, Pond's, Careess, Lever 2000, Williams, Elida, and Alberto.

 In August 2021, Florida governor Ron DeSantis placed Unilever on a list of "Scrutinized Companies that Boycott Israel" because it had "no current plan to prevent Ben & Jerry's from terminating business activities in Israeli-controlled territories".
 The ice-cream brand has 90 days to stop engaging in "the BDS movement", or the state will no longer contract with the parent company Unilever or any of its subsidiaries.

 In November 2021, Unilever agreed to sell most of its tea business under the Ekaterra division to investment firm CVC Capital Partners for €4.5 billion.
 This deal excluded the Unilever tea business in India, Indonesia and Nepal, and the Lipton Ice Tea joint-venture with PepsiCo.
 The deal was completed in summer 2022.

 In December 2023, Unilever announced the company would sell Elida Beauty to Yellow Wood Partners, a private equity firm in the United States.

 In March 2024, Unilever announced plans to spin off its ice cream unit, which makes among others, brands such as Magnum and Ben & Jerry's, into a standalone business starting in March 2024 and planned to complete by the end of 2025.
 The announcement was part of a cost-savings programme that would cut 7,500 jobs.
 In February 2025, Unilever announced that the ice cream unit would list on the Amsterdam stock market.
-The ice cream unit later known as The Magnum Ice Cream Company, is expected to complete the demerger in November 2025.
+The ice cream unit, later known as The Magnum Ice Cream Company, completed the demerger in November 2025.

 In December 2024, the company announced the sale of food brand Unox and Zwan to Zwanenberg Food Group with the deal expected to be completed in 2026.

 In June 2025, Unilever announced the acquisition of Dr. Squatch, an American personal care brand, for $1.5 billion from Summit Partners.
 The deal remains subject to regulatory and shareholder approval.

+In March 2026, Unilever agreed to combine most of the remainder of its food business with spice maker McCormick & Company, creating a new sauces-to-spices company valued at more than $65 billion.
+Unilever shareholders were expected to own approximately 65% of the new company, and Unilever would also receive a one-time $15.7 billion cash payment.
+The deal excluded Unilever's food and tea businesses in India, Indonesia and Nepal, the Lipton Ice Tea joint-venture with PepsiCo, its Lifestyle Nutrition business, its Buavita business and the Colman's mustard manufacturer.
+The latter was originally part of the sale but it would be sold separately to avoid anti-competition issues.